Central concepts

 Primary variables

-Primary variables have a single location, e.g. soil.water or river.water.oc.
+A primary variable has a single location, e.g. soil.water or river.water.oc.
 This can be thought of as the address of the variable, and is used to refer to it in several contexts, including in math expressions.

 We say that the type of the variable is the same as the type of the last component of the location, e.g. soil.water is a quantity if water is a quantity, and soil.water.temp is a property if temp is a property.